disneystreaming/smithy4s/modules/docs/src/04-codegen/01-customisation.md

 sealed hierarchy.

 *The `adtMember` trait can be applied to any structure as long as said structure is targeted by EXACTLY ONE union.*
-This means it must be targeted by the union that is provided as parameter to the trait (e.g. `MyUnion` above).
+This means it must be targeted by the union that is provided as parameter to the adtMember trait.
+This constraint is fulfilled above because `OrderType` targets `InStoreOrder` and `InStoreOrder` is annotated with `@adtMember(OrderType)`.
-The structure also must not be targeted by any other structures or unions in the model.
-There is a validator that will make sure these requirements are met whenever this trait is in use.
+The structure annotated with `adtMember` (e.g. `InStoreOrder`) also must not be targeted by any other structures or unions in the model.
+There is a validator that will make sure these requirements are met whenever the `adtMember` trait is in use.

 Note: The `adtMember` trait has NO impact on the serialization/deserialization behaviors of smithy4s.
 The only thing it changes is what the generated code looks like.
+This is accomplished by keeping the rendered schemas equivalent, even if the case class is rendered in a different place.